Discover endless opportunities in business.

 COR109 Communication and Thought

-Select 15 elective courses.
-Of these electives 12 must be advanced level (200/300 coded) courses.
-A minimum of 9 must be from the School of Business, and the remaining 6 may be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
+Select 15 elective courses (180 units).
+Of these electives 12 (144 units) must be developing and graduate level (200/300 coded) courses.
+A minimum of 9 (108 units) must be from the School of Business, and the remaining 6 (72 units) may be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).

 Students can choose to use these electives towards a major or a double major from the Business majors listed below: